 - Taking real advantage of the abundance of real-time shop-floor data

 - Using advanced analytics like neural-network techniques to measure and compare the relative impact of different inputs on yield, quality, inventory etc.

 Advances in hardware technologies, connectivity, and computing capabilities open up enormous opportunities for transforming manufacturing.
 Some of these include:

 - Intelligent machines that not only generate data for analysis but also have built-in capabilities to analyze and even take their own decisions/actions

 - Software applications that provide real-time insights by looking at data from

 - External data from social media, user forums, etc.

-- Insights to plan interventions at individual employee level for quality and productivity improvements
+- Insights to plan interventions at an individual employee level for quality and productivity improvements

 - Various opportunities in supply chain management